Did you know that 61% of customers prefer to get in touch by phone?

 Bringing it together

-One dashboard makes it fast and convenient to keep track of these core metrics.
-It’s quick to review, and becomes an interesting and informative part of your day instead of a frustrating chore.
+Having one dashboard makes it simple to keep track of these core metrics.
+A dashboard should be quick and easy to review, and make reporting an interesting and informative part of your day – and definitely not a frustrating chore!

 In Mediahawk, dashboards are really easy to set up, especially thanks to our integrations with many of the world’s most popular marketing tools.

 You simply choose the metrics you want to display in your dashboard.
 You can even set up recurring automated emails to deliver campaign reports directly to your inbox whenever you want them.

 Unfortunately, there are only so many hours in the day.
 And you can only keep an eye on so many KPIs.
 But hopefully we’ve given you some powerful tracking ideas that will help you stay on top of your elusive telephone leads.

 This article was first published in April 2020, and updated in October 2022.